 Global Century Press

-GCP publishes a range of publications, from academic journals, edited volumes, selected conference papers and theme-based articles, to research monographs, book series, teaching and learning materials on Chinese for social sciences and reference books, printed mostly in colour.
-Works are published in various forms, such as print, electronic versions, video, audio, on the internet and on the mobile internet.
+GCP’s diverse catalogue includes peer-reviewed journals, edited volumes, selected conference proceedings, research monographs, thematic articles, teaching and learning materials on Chinese for the social sciences, and reference books.
+These are published in various formats—including print, electronic editions, video, audio, online, and mobile platforms—most often in full colour.

-Under the open access model, we make some or all of our content freely available to the public, promoting academic exchange and knowledge sharing.
-This means that readers can freely access and download certain articles or portions of the journal’s content, without any payment or subscription required.
+Under our open access model, we make 80 percent of our journal and book content freely available to the public, promoting academic exchange and knowledge sharing.
+This means that readers can freely access and download articles, chapters or portions of a journal or book’s content, without any payment or subscription required.

-At the same time, we also offer a subscription model, providing readers who need it with wider access and services.
-Through subscription, readers can gain access to the full content of the journal, special features or additional resources, as well as other benefits exclusive to subscribers.
+At the same time, we also offer a subscription model, providing wider access and services to readers who need them.
+Through subscription, readers can gain access to the full content of the journal or book, special features or additional resources, as well as other benefits exclusive to subscribers.

-It is significant different from the hybrid open-access journals which are typically based on the payment of the author or their institution.
-Through the dual model, we aim to balance considerations of public interest and commerciality, meeting the broad readership’s demand for open access, while also providing certain financial support for the sustainable development of the journal.
+This is significantly different from hybrid open-access models, which are typically based on the payment of the author or their institution.
+Through this dual model, we aim to balance considerations of public interest and commerciality, meeting a broad readership’s demand for open access, while also providing financial support for the sustainable development of journals and books.

 House Style Guide